-Rectifier breakdown voltage The rectifier has to withstand the maximum input voltage which, in this case, is 16 V. To allow for switching transients that can approach the switching voltage, a 30-V rectifier was selected.
+Rectifier breakdown voltage

+The rectifier must withstand the maximum input voltage, which, in this case, is 16 V. To allow for switching transients that can approach the switching voltage, a 30-V rectifier was selected.

-Diode size
+· Diode size

 The importance of power losses from the Schottky rectifier (D2) is determined by the duty cycle.
 For a low duty-cycle application, the rectifier is conducting most of the time, and the current that flows through it times its forward drop can be the largest component of loss in the entire controller.
-In this application, the duty cycle ranges from 20% to 40%, which in the worst case means that the diode is conducting 80% of the time.
-Where efficiency is of major importance, choose a diode with as low a forward drop as possible.
-In more costsensitive applications, size may be reduced to the point of the thermal limitations of the diode package.
+In this application, the duty cycle ranges from 20% to 40%, which, in the worst case, means that the diode is conducting 80% of the time.
+Where efficiency is of paramount importance, choose a diode with as low a forward drop as possible.
+In more cost-sensitive applications, size may be reduced to the point of the thermal limitations of the diode package.

-The device in this application is large, relative to the current required by the application.
-In a more costsensitive application, a smaller diode in a less-expensive package provides a less-efficient, but appropriate, solution.
+The device in this application is large relative to the current required by the application.
+In a more cost-sensitive application, a smaller diode in a less-expensive package could provide a less-efficient but appropriate solution.